 Armed clashes between government of Mozambique security forces and the armed Renamo opposition party took place, mostly in Sofala province, between 2013 and July 2014.
-Following the signature of a peace accord on 5 September 2014, no further clashes have occurred.
 If you travel to Sofala province, you should take extra care particularly in remote areas around the Gorongosa hills, as well as in Muxungue, Chibabava, Meringue, Macoss and Canxixi where banditry is reported and tensions still exist

 There is a low threat from terrorism.
 See Terrorism